Skip to content

 9 min read · Climate

-California wine country — Sonoma, Napa, parts of Mendocino — is one of the most demanding residential exterior markets in the state.
-Post-2017 fire reality reshaped both code applicability and insurance posture; premium estate architecture sets expectations for finish and detail.
-Here's how to spec siding honestly for the wine country reality.
+California wine country — Sonoma, Napa, and parts of Mendocino — is one of the most demanding residential exterior markets in the state.
+The 2017 and 2019 fire seasons reshaped both code applicability and insurance posture, while premium estate architecture sets a high bar for finish and detail.
+The honest answer for most parcels is a Class A non-combustible assembly built to Chapter 7A that still supports custom estate vocabulary.

-The 2017 Tubbs Fire, 2019 Kincade Fire, and several others reshaped wine country housing stock.
-Many neighborhoods that didn't previously think about Chapter 7A now sit in designated Fire Hazard Severity Zones; many rebuild projects are built to current code by definition.
-Honesty about exposure is part of every wine country re-side conversation.
+The 2017 Tubbs Fire, the 2019 Kincade Fire, and several smaller events permanently changed wine country's exterior conversation.
+Neighborhoods that never thought about Chapter 7A now sit in designated Fire Hazard Severity Zones, and many rebuild projects are constructed to current code by definition.
+Honesty about exposure is part of every wine country re-side discussion — we won't tell a homeowner their parcel is fine when the State Fire Marshal map says otherwise, and we won't overstate risk where the data doesn't support it.
+The starting point is always confirming which designation actually applies to the lot, because that drives the entire spec downstream.

-Hillside parcels in Sonoma County, Napa Valley, and the broader wine country largely sit in designated FHSZ.
-Chapter 7A — non-combustible Class A cladding, ember-resistant vents, boxed eaves, Zone 0 detailing — applies broadly.
-The assembly is what passes; the cladding alone doesn't.
+Hillside parcels across Sonoma County, the Napa Valley, and the broader wine country largely sit in designated FHSZ, which means Chapter 7A governs the exterior: non-combustible Class A cladding, ember-resistant vents, boxed non-combustible eaves, and Zone 0 detailing in the first five feet from the wall.
+As everywhere in California's WUI, the assembly is what passes inspection — the cladding alone doesn't.
+You can read the requirements directly in the California Building Code Chapter 7A.
+We verify your parcel against the State Fire Marshal map during scoping rather than guessing from the neighborhood.

-Class A fiber cement cladding with appropriate factory finish program (Hardie ColorPlus or matched field paint for custom color), properly-detailed weather-resistive barrier and flashing, ember-resistant vents at all openings, boxed non-combustible eaves and soffits, Zone 0 detailing, and integration with defensible-space planning for the broader site.
-On estate-scale projects, per-building per-elevation scope itemization is essential.
+A defensible estate exterior is a coordinated system: Class A fiber cement siding with an appropriate factory or matched field finish, a properly detailed weather-resistive barrier and flashing, ember-resistant vents at every opening, boxed non-combustible eaves and soffits, Zone 0 detailing, and integration with the broader site's defensible-space plan.
+On estate-scale projects, per-building and per-elevation scope itemization is essential — it's the only way to compare bids honestly and the only way the documentation holds up for an insurer.
+Leaving the assembly elements implicit is how incomplete bids look cheap.

 Wine country spec essentials